proddata/crate/docs/sql/statements/create-table.rst

 failure, the replica copy couldn't be promoted automatically as it would lead to data loss since the system is aware that the replica shard didn't receive all writes.
 In such a scenario, :ref:`ALTER TABLE ..
 REROUTE PROMOTE REPLICA
-<alter-table-reroute-promote-replica>` can be used to force the allocation of a
+<alter-table-reroute-promote-replica>` can be used to force the
-stale replica copy to at least recover the data that is available in the stale replica copy.
+:ref:`allocation <glossary-shard-recovery>` of a stale replica copy to at least recover the data that is available in the stale replica copy.

 Say you've a 3 node cluster and a table with 1 configured replica.
 With ``write.wait_for_active_shards=1`` and ``number_of_replicas=1`` a node in the